Can dogs eat rice?

 Quinoa is, hands down, a super-food.

-Quinoa is packed with vitamins and nutrients, including dietary fiber, Vitamin E, B vitamins, complex carbohydrates, protein, essential amino acids, calcium, and a host of other important nutrients.
+Quinoa is packed with vitamins and nutrients, including dietary fiber, Vitamin E, B vitamins, complex carbohydrates, protein, essential amino acids, calcium, and other important nutrients.

 The benefits of quinoa for your dog range from improving their skin, coat, and teeth due to vitamins to improving metabolism and increasing brain function.